TheOdinProject/curriculum/javascript/react-js/lifecycle-methods.md

 ### Introduction

-Now that we're done with your first project, you start getting quite advanced with React.
+Now that you're done with your first project, you are on your way to becoming advanced with React.
 So let's talk about some more advanced topics.
-The first to start with will be **lifecycle methods**.
-This is an incrediblly important topic, so pay close attention and make sure you understand everything.
+The first will be **lifecycle methods**.
+This is an incredibly important topic, so pay close attention and make sure you understand everything.

-Lifecycle methods are methods, defined by the React team, which are provided to us programmers, so you don't need to define them yourself.
-They are called when a component reaches a certain lifecycle.
-For example when the component mounts, renders or updates.
-You actually already know the most important lifecycle method, the `render` method.
+Lifecycle methods are special methods built-in to React, used to operate on components throughout their duration in the DOM.
+For example, when the component mounts, renders, updates, or unmounts.
+You already know the most important lifecycle method, the `render` method.
 Soon you will know a few more, with a good understanding of when to use them and what tasks should be done within them.

-One important thing to notice is, that lifecycle methods can **only** be used in `class components`.
+One important thing to notice is that lifecycle methods can **only** be used in `class components`.
 In functional components we have other options.
-But more to that in the next lesson.
-Let's start.
+But more on that in the next lesson.
+Let's begin.

 ### Learning Outcomes